 - Log into your Prolydian account at https://app.prolydian.com/organizations/studentaffairscertification - 2.
 Go to the "My exams" dashboard and click the "Launch Exam" button (This button will be enabled one minute before your exam time.) - 3.
-Click "Start Session" - 4.
-Install the ProctorU extension for Chrome or Firefox, if you don't already have it (You must have administrator access to download and install the ProctorU Extension and LogMeIn Rescue applet on the computer you intend to use for your exam.) - Follow the on screen instructions to share your screen and check your equipment - 6.
+Click "Start Session"

+- 4. Install and launch the Guardian web browser if you have not already.
+(You must have administrator access to download and install the browser and LogMeln Rescue applet on the computer you intend to use for your exam.) - 5.
+Follow the on screen instructions to share your screen and check your equipment - 6.
 Follow the identity verification instructions - 7.
 Install a LogMeIn Rescue applet file that will bring up a chat box allowing you to connect with your proctor.
 The proctor will perform a system check and camera pan of your workspace and will give you directions on how to begin your exam